 Section 1.
 Committees of Directors

-The Corporation shall have the standing committees described below; and the Board may designate one or more other committees or sub-committees (collectively the “Committees”) including but not limited to committees on Public Policy, Resolutions, Membership, Conference Planning, Nominating, and the like in accordance with the strategic plan and teams of NACW, each such Committee to consist of one or more of the Directors.
+The NACW shall have the standing committees described below; and the Board may designate one or more other committees or sub-committees (collectively the “Committees”) in accordance with the strategic plan, and each such Committee shall consist of one or more of the Directors.
 The chair of each committee shall be appointed by the President and the board may designate other directors to replace any absent or disqualified member at any meeting of the Committee.
-Any such Committee to the extent provided in such Board resolution or in these bylaws, shall have and exercise the authority of the Board in the management of the business and affairs of the Corporation.
-The chairs of Committees may also designate as members of their committees individual members of NACW who are not directors.
+Any such Committee to the extent provided in such Board resolution or in these bylaws, shall have and exercise the authority of the Board in the management of the business and affairs of the NACW.
+The chairs of Committees may also designate as members of their committees who are not directors.
+Committee members who are not Directors have voting privileges in the committees in which they serve, but not at Board meetings.

 Section 2.
-Meetings and Actions of Committees
+Committee Meetings and Actions

 Regular meetings of the committees shall be held at such time and place as shall be determined from time to time by the chair of the committee.
-Notice of each regular meeting shall specify the date, place and hour of the meeting and shall be given to each member either personally, by mail, facsimile transmission, electronic mail or telegram.
-Committees shall be able to vote by electronic voting (“email”) as provided by the PaNCL.
+Written notice of each regular meeting shall specify the date, place and hour of the meeting and shall be given to each member.
+At least a majority of the persons at meetings of the Committee shall constitute a quorum for the transaction of business, and the acts of a majority of the members present at such meetings shall be acts of the Committees.
+The Committee shall report to the Board at its next regular meeting or when required.
 Except as to the Executive Committee, committee action or authority to act not previously delegated by the Board in advance shall be ratified by action of the Board.

-Section 2.
+Section 3.
 Standing Committees

 The standing Committees shall be:

 Executive Committee.
-There shall be an Executive Committee consisting of the Officers of the Corporation.
+There shall be an Executive Committee consisting of the Officers of the NACW.
 The Executive Committee shall have and exercise the powers of the Board when the Board is not in session, except that the Executive Committee shall not have any power or authority as to the following:

 the filling of vacancies on the Board of Directors;